BSc, MSc, DPhil, CPsychol

-I am interested in behavioural interventions for the management of disorders and disease.
-I have focused marginalised groups including ethnic minorities and people with mental health conditions.
-My expertise spans qualitative methods, feasibility testing and randomised controlled trials.
+I am interested in behavioural interventions that address disorders and disease.
+I have focused on left-behind groups including people with mental illness and ethnic minorities.
+My expertise spans intervention development, qualitative methods and feasibility testing.

-My doctoral research aims to develop an intervention to manage obesity in people with serious mental illness.
-In 2019, I was awarded the Division of Medical Sciences doctoral scholarship.
-I also serve as a Junior Dean at Brasenose College, Oxford.
+My postdoctoral research aims to develop an intervention for people with circadian rhythm sleep-wake disorders.
+During my doctoral research, I developed a weight management intervention for people with serious mental illness.
+I also served as a Junior Dean at Brasenose College, Oxford.

-I trained in Psychology and Language Sciences at UCL.
-I then received two scholarships to study Clinical Neurodevelopmental Sciences at the Institute of Psychiatry, King's College London.
-I returned to UCL at the Great Ormond Street Institute of Child Health.
+I was awarded a BSc Psychology and Language Sciences from UCL and a MSc Clinical Neurodevelopmental Sciences from the Institute of Psychiatry at King's College London.
+In 2016, I returned to UCL at the Great Ormond Street Institute of Child Health as a research assistant.
 In 2018, I joined Oxford.